Citing migrant influx, New York mayor asks court to suspend long-standing ‘right to shelter’

 The proposal was condemned by some housing advocates, who said it could result in more people living outdoors.

-Joe Loonam, housing campaign coordinator for the advocacy organization VOCAL-NY, said Adams wants “to end the right to shelter that has prevented New York City from following in the footsteps of places like LA and San Francisco where thousands of people are in horrendous conditions out on the street.”
+Joe Loonam, housing campaign coordinator for the advocacy organization VOCAL-NY, said Adams wants “to end the right to shelter that has prevented New York City from following in the footsteps of places like L.A. and San Francisco where thousands of people are in horrendous conditions out on the street.”

 New York’s shelter system is now filled to record levels.
 The city says it is currently providing housing for 93,000 people.
 In recent months it has rented out entire hotels to house the influx of migrants, at great cost.
-It has also put some on cots in schools, and temporarily housed people in tents, a cruise ship terminal and a former police academy building.
+It has also put cots in schools, and temporarily housed people in tents, a cruise ship terminal and a former police academy building.

-In a letter to the deputy chief administrative judge for New York City Courts, the city’s lawyers asked for a change in the law that would allow officials to suspend the right to shelter when the Department of Homeless Services lacks the resources to house everyone safely.
+In a letter to the deputy chief administrative judge for New York City Courts, the city’s lawyers asked for a change in the mandate that would allow officials to suspend the right to shelter when the Department of Homeless Services lacks the resources to house everyone safely.

 Adams has sought financial help from the state and federal government and has been critical of President Joe Biden’s administration for not providing funding to care for migrants.